How It's Made

 The alcohol percentage varies depending on the brand and tasting qualities that the distiller is looking for.
 In the case of Xoma, we distill the pulque to 40% alcohol by volume.

-Introducing the first pulcatta product in the US market.
+The first pulcatta spirit in the US market.